YOUNG: Weighing in on Sox' pitching staff in offseason arms race

 Tanner Houck pitched started 13 times for the Sox, but his 1-5 record was misleading, because his ERA was just 3.52 and opposing batters hit just .204 against him.
 The problem was that Houck was only allowed to complete the fifth inning five times, and invariably he would be pulled before he had to face the opposing lineup a third time through, and saw relievers usually blow whatever lead he may have built.
 He’s only 25 and a former first-round pick of Boston’s, so he’ll likely stay in the rotation and hopefully improve at being trusted to go later into games.

-Reliever Garrett Whitlock, who also returned from TJ surgery this past season and pitched tremendously out of the bullpen, is another candidate for the starting rotation, although he was so effective as a middle reliever that he may stay out there, especially if E-Rod re-signs.
+Reliever Garrett Whitlock, who also returned from TJ surgery this past season and pitched tremendously out of the bullpen, is another candidate for the starting rotation, although he was so effective as a middle reliever that he may stay out there.
 Also in the mix for a starting role could be Nick Pivetta (9-8, 4.53 ERA) and minor-league up-and-comers Brayan Bello, Josh Winckowski (acquired in the Benintendi trade), and Kutter Crawford.

 Whitlock may even become the de facto 2022 closer if Matt Barnes fails to return from early-2021 form, when he notched 24 saves and became an All-Star for the first time.
 However, perhaps because of overuse, Barnes got derailed beginning in early August, and did not record another save the rest of the season, and was largely ignored or even left off the roster in the postseason.
 This is especially foreboding because Barnes was signed to a two-year $18.75M extension shortly after the All-Star Game, and Boston had better hope it gets a better return on its investment than it saw in the final couple of months of the regular season.